HeleJ/quiz-game-about-Estonia/README.md

 ## Media

-* The background image used throughout the website, and used for different screen sizes  was taken from [here](https://pildiait.erm.ee/lipuvarvid-varahommikul/)
+* The background image used throughout the website, and used for different screen sizes were taken from [here](https://pildiait.erm.ee/lipuvarvid-varahommikul/)

 This site was developed for Educational purposes